How Responsive Web Design Works

 Responsive web design can be achieved using either a CMS or site builder that facilitate responsive designs.
 Here are a few common choices.

-CMS Hub is a fully-hosted, fully-integrated CMS.
+Content Hub is a content platform that includes a fully-hosted, fully-integrated CMS.
 It connects to your other HubSpot tools so you can present a unified marketing, sales, service, and site browsing experience for your visitors, customers, and employees.

-In terms of your site building experience, CMS Hub offers pre-built website themes that are also mobile-optimized to meet your visitors and customers wherever and however they’re browsing.
+In terms of your site building experience, Content Hub offers pre-built website themes that are also mobile-optimized to meet your visitors and customers wherever and however they’re browsing.

 how to make a responsive web design cms hub